tobybear/ZillaLib/WebAssembly/README.md

 Otherwise if you're on Windows, there's a simple portable ZIP [here](https://s3.amazonaws.com/mozilla-games/emscripten/packages/python_2.7.5.3_64bit.zip).

 ## Getting wasm-opt
-Using the tool wasm-opt from Binaryen is optional, but it does provide a 15% size reduction of the generated .wasm files.
+The tool wasm-opt from Binaryen is needed for finalization of the output and it also provides a 15% size reduction of the generated .wasm files.
 Binary releases are available on the [Binaryen project page](https://github.com/WebAssembly/binaryen/releases).
 Feel free to extract only `wasm-opt.exe` and ignore the rest.